 For an example of speed use, video game console manufacturers suggest at least 3 Mbps of download speed and 0.5 Mbps to 1 Mbps of upload speed to enable your game to run without lag or glitches.

 To run a video conference on an application like Zoom, 1.5 Mbps is recommended, but 10 to 20 Mbps will make the experience more seamless.
 To stream Hulu, Netflix, Sling TV and other services, you should have a minimum download of 25 Mbps.
-Keep in mind if you have more than one person simultaneously streaming, 50 Mbps or more will be necessary.
+If you have more than one person simultaneously streaming, 50 Mbps or more will be necessary.

 What is a good upload speed?